Biden to reveal first image from NASA’s new space telescope

-President Joe Biden on Monday will reveal the first image from NASA’s new space telescope — the deepest view of the cosmos ever captured.
+(AP) – President Joe Biden on Monday will reveal the first image from NASA’s new space telescope — the deepest view of the cosmos ever captured – during a live-streamed press conference seen here.

 The first image from the $10 billion James Webb Space Telescope is going to show the farthest humanity has ever seen in both time and distance, closer to the dawn of the universe and the edge of the cosmos.
 That image will be followed Tuesday by the release of four more galactic beauty shots from the telescope’s initial outward gazes.